strider-paff-shell/MySubmits-/README.md

 # MySubmits-
 My submits to exploit-db.com

+This repo is only for legal purposes not for illegal.
+This is also only for educational stuff

 ## Disclaimer
 This exploit is for testing purposes only not for illegal uses.
 Usage of this exploit for attacking targets without prior mutual consent is